Yousef Al Otaiba: Abraham Accords

+Artificial intelligence investments

+In July 2024, the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party accused Al Otaiba of "personally intervening" to prevent it from meeting with representatives from G42 regarding U.S. national security concerns about the company's ties to China.

+Israel-Palestine conflict

+In February 2025, Donald Trump announced to “take over the Gaza Strip” and suggested to forcibly displace Palestinians, stating they should resettle into “far safer and more beautiful communities”.
+He said to own Gaza and take its responsibility, while relocating the Palestinians to Egypt and Jordan.
+Arab states, including Saudi Arabia, the United Arab Emirates, Qatar, Egypt and Jordan, united together to oppose Trump’s proposal and try block it.
+However, Yousef Al Otaiba expressed doubts about any alternate counter-proposal from Arab nations.
+Otaiba said the UAE was open to discuss the US’ Gaza plans and find common ground with the Trump administration, hinting an opposition to the Arab front against Trump’s proposal.

+Personal affiliations

 He is a member of the Cosmos Club of Washington DC.

 Philanthropy

-Ambassador Al Otaiba is closely associated with philanthropic causes in the United States and around the world, including Children's National Hospital in Washington D.C, Tornado Relief in Joplin Missouri, the Hurricane Sandy New Jersey Relief Fund, The Community Soccer Program, and global polio eradication efforts.
-Former President Bill Clinton recognized the Ambassador for his philanthropic involvement at the 2017 Interaction Forum.
+Ambassador Al Otaiba is associated with philanthropic causes in the United States and around the world, including Children's National Hospital in Washington D.C, Tornado Relief in Joplin Missouri, the Hurricane Sandy New Jersey Relief Fund, The Community Soccer Program, and global polio eradication efforts.

 In 2014, Al Otaiba and his wife, Abeer, co-chaired the Children's Ball, which raised a record $10.9 million for Children's National, making it the most successful nonprofit fundraiser in Washington's history.
-Both the ambassador and his wife have served as partners and advocates for children in the Washington area and around the world.
 In 2015, the Ambassador and Mrs. Al Otaiba were the recipients of the second annual Joseph E. Robert Jr. Prize in Philanthropy created to honor families who have given back to the hospital, after having a personal experience with the institution.
 The prize is named for philanthropist and business leader Joseph E. Robert Jr.